Here's why the Twitter whistleblower's testimony to Congress will be crucial

 Frances Haugen: people should be 'shocked' by weak security systems

 Almost a year ago, Frances Haugen testified before Congress about Facebook.
-Looking back, she said it was a critical moment in her journey from tech executive to whistleblower to activist.
+Looking back, she said it was a critical moment in her journey from tech worker to whistleblower to activist.

 Haugen says the public assumes that Silicon Valley companies have deep pockets to maintain security.
 But Zatko paints a different picture, claiming that if a data center went down, Twitter might not be able to turn itself back on.